LGBTplus mental health

 See our webpage on Black, Asian and Minority Ethnic and mental health for more information.

 An eating disorder is a term used to cover mental illness’ such as anorexia, bulimia and binge eating disorder.
-Eating disorders are quite common for LGBT+ people.
-The following statistics show how many people from the LGBT+ community have experienced an eating disorder over a 12-month period.

 Body dysmorphia disorder (BDD)